AppsFlyer/aerospike-clj/README.md

 # Limitations/ caveats
 - Currently supports only single bin records.
 - Does not expose batch operations.
+- Does not support passing all Policy flags as Clojure keywords yet (WIP).

 # TBD
 - use batch asynchronous APIs